Memories Look at Me

 and glances down on us.

-Deep in the forest there's an unexpected clearing which can be reached
+Deep in the forest there's an unexpected clearing which can be reached only by someone who has lost his way.

 The clearing is enclosed in a forest that is choking itself.
 Black trunks with the ashy beard-stubble of lichen.
 The trees are screwed tightly together and are dead right up to the tops, where a few solitary green twigs touch the light.
 Beneath them: shadow brooding on shadow, and the swamp growing.